-Innovation Ecosystem Workshops are one to two-week-long programs that bring together a diverse group of key stakeholders from a specific geographic location in order to practice skills and develop strategies for increased collective action in support of local innovators, entrepreneurs, networks, and communities.
+Innovation Ecosystem Workshops are one-, two-, or three-day events that bring together diverse groups of key stakeholders working in a specific geographic location to develop strategies for effective collective action in support of local innovators, entrepreneurs, networks, and communities.

-Though takeaways vary per workshop and per person, participants have reported leaving innovation ecosystem workshops with:
+Though takeaways vary by workshop and by person, participants have reported leaving innovation ecosystem workshops with:

-Innovation Ecosystem Workshops are just the beginning of a process that takes time, energy and resources.
-To ensure a sustainable ecosystem where local innovation can continue to grow, it is critical to support actors after a workshop to ensure they have space, funding, and reason to continue meeting, as well as a common platform for sharing materials and connections.
+Innovation Ecosystem Workshops are just one part of a process that takes time, energy and resources.
+To ensure that a workshop fulfills its potential to improve connectivity and establish pathways for collective action, it is critical to engage actors in the months after a workshop to ensure they have reason, venue, and ability to continue meeting, as well as a common platform for sharing materials and connections.

 More on Local Innovation Ecosystems